vukani-dev/improvement-roll/README.md

 Once you select the **Fitness** category to roll this time you will be asked how much time you have.
 And you will onyl be given tasks that are within that time range (If I only have 5 minutes id rather do pushups, But if I have an hour I can go for a run)

+## Import/Export

+### Importing

+If creating Categories on the app is too cumbersome, you can create Categories via text editor and import them into the app.
+This feature is located in the options page.

+Available formats:

+- **JSON**
+- **TOML**
+- **YAML**

+However only with **JSON** can you import multiple Categories from one file.
+Examples can be found under [categories/examples](https://github.com/vukani-dev/improvement-roll/tree/v1.2/categories/examples)
+The `time` variable under tasks is associated with the time it takes to usually complete it.
+This is only necessary for Categories that are timeSensitive (denoted by `timeSensitive` bool under the Category).

+- 1 = 0 - 10 minutes
+- 2 = 10 - 20 minutes
+- 3 = 30 minutes - 1 hour
+- 4 = 1+ hours

+### Exporting

+Categories in the app can also be exported into any of the supported formats.
+They will automatically be exported to your Downloads folder.
+Once again, the *Export All* feature is only available if you are exporting to JSON.

+Both of these features require the app to need permission to read/save files on your phone.
+If you are not using this feature the permissions are not needed.

+## Development

+### Linux

+- Follow react-native instructions for setting up the environment
+  - Essentially you need the following and any relevant tools added to your path:
+    - Java version 8+ (I use 8 from openjdk)
+    - Node/npm (I use nvm to install lts version which is 14.17.4)
+    - yarn (Im using version 1.22.11)
+    - Android SDK Manager (You can install via android-studio or command-line tool)
+      - Android SDK Platform 29
+      - Intel x86 Atom_64 System Image
+      - Android SDK Tools 29.0.2
+    - An android VM or device connected to pc

+- `yarn` to install packages
+- `yarn start` to start react native server
+- `yarn run android` start the app

 ## Screenshots

 <p>